Dazzuh/BossNotifier/README.md

 ![gif](https://i.imgur.com/mZ1aLrW.gif)

 # Support
-If you find any issues, please open a ticket on **this** repository or send a message in mod-releases section of the [Fika Discord](https://discord.gg/project-fika).
+If you find any issues, please open an issue on **this** repository or send a message in the mod-releases section of the [Fika Discord](https://discord.gg/project-fika).